Elizabeth Wathuti: Education

 Wathuti graduated from Kenyatta University with a Bachelor's Degree in Environmental Studies and Community Development.

 Early childhood and environmental activism

 Wathuti grew up in Nyeri County, which is renowned for having the highest forest cover in Kenya.
 She planted her first tree at the age of seven and she established an environmental club in her high school with the help of her geography teacher.
-She was part of the leadership of Kenyatta University Environmental Club (KUNEC) where she was able to conduct numerous activities; such as tree planting, clean ups and environmental education; all while increasing awareness of global environmental challenges like climate change.
+She was part of the leadership of Kenyatta University Environmental Club (KUNEC), where she was able to conduct numerous activities such as tree planting, clean ups and environmental education, all while increasing awareness of global environmental challenges like climate change.

 In 2016, she founded Green Generation Initiative, to encourage young environmental enthusiasts, environmental and climate education, building climate resilience and greening schools.
-Her video "The Forest is a Part of Me" was featured by the Global Landscapes Forum (GLF) as part of a series on Youth Voices in Landscapes.
+Her video, "The Forest is a Part of Me", was featured by the Global Landscapes Forum (GLF) as part of a series on Youth Voices in Landscapes.
+She has attended the UN's Conferences of the Parties on several occasions and has commented that the language used, especially the multitude of acronyms associated with climate change, can act as a barrier to young people's participation.